cdapio/cdap/cdap-examples/README.rst

 ----------
 - This is a simple HelloWorld example that uses a stream, a dataset, a flow, and a service.
-- A dataset, a KeyValueTable.
+- A dataset created using a KeyValueTable.
-- A flow, with a single flowlet that reads from the stream and stores each name in the KeyValueTable.
+- A flow with a single flowlet that reads from the stream and stores each name in the KeyValueTable.
-- A service, that reads the name from the KeyValueTable and responds with "Hello [Name]!"
+- A service that reads the name from the KeyValueTable and responds with "Hello [Name]!"

 LogAnalysis
 -----------